bitcollector1/netbox-auto-provision-scripts/README.md

 You can bypass the script and just create a base system (CSV Import) in NetBox as shown below and run the main provision script on that.

 Keep in mind the main provision script still needs valid DNS working.
-The ARP seed script also has outputs data for you to put into /etc/hosts on your provisioning server so you can SSH to the systems without creating IP and Interfaces in NetBox since the script will do that for you anyway.
+The ARP seed script also outputs data for you to put into /etc/hosts on your provisioning server so you can SSH to the systems without creating IP and Interfaces in NetBox since the script will do that for you anyway.
 It's a bit of a hack I stumbled across but seems to work well until I have time to change it.

 ###### Provision script must have a "Base" system in place.
 If you used the seed script you will also have IP's you need to add to /etc/host file so no DNS is needed for SSH to work.